stianloader/GslStarplane/README.md

 ## Roadmap

-Currently it is planned to offer Starplane as Eclipse and IntelliJ plugins, however due to the required effort needed to learn their plugin APIs this will only happen in the far future - if ever.
+Currently it is planned (or rather said, dreamed of) to offer Starplane as Eclipse and IntelliJ plugins, however due to the required effort needed to learn their plugin APIs this will only happen in the far future - if ever.

-A Maven integration is unlikely due to it apparently lacking the ability to add dependencies programatically without touching the POM.
+A Maven integration is unlikely due to it apparently lacking the ability to add dependencies programmatically without touching the POM.